raspberrypilearning/dojo-mentoring/en/step_3.md

 --- task ---

-Noting the mentoring styles suggested above, write down some of the personal attributes you think would be useful as a mentor.
+Noting the mentoring styles suggested above, write down some of the characteristics you think would be useful as a mentor.
 Beside each note if you have this attribute yourself.

 --- collapse ---

 ---
-title: Example personal attributes
+title: Example mentor characteristics
 ---
++ Patient
++ Enthusiastic
++ Passionate about learning
++ Treat people with respect as individuals
++ Can work in teams
++ Technically proficient
++ Organised
++ Like helping others

 --- /collapse ---
 --- /task ---